European Consortium for Political Research

 The European Consortium for Political Research (ECPR) is a scholarly association that supports and encourages the training, research and cross-national cooperation of many thousands of academics and graduate students specialising in political science and all its sub-disciplines.
 ECPR membership is institutional rather than individual and, at its inception in 1970, comprised eight members (Bergen, Gothenburg, Essex, Leiden, Mannheim, Nuffield College (Oxford), Strathclyde and Paris (FNSP)).
-Membership has now grown to encompass more than 350 institutions throughout Europe, with associate members spread around the world.
+Membership has now grown to encompass more than 320 institutions throughout the world.

-The ECPR has close links with similar organisations, such as the American Political Science Association (APSA), European national associations and the International Political Science Association (IPSA).
+ECPR has close links with similar organisations, including the American Political Science Association (APSA), European national associations and the International Political Science Association (IPSA).